About Margaret

 The Hate Race and Charlie’s Country Comparative Texts

-This Resource is for Year 12 English students studying Unit 4 AOS:1 Reading & Comparing Texts in the Victorian VCE Curriculum for 2023.
+This Resource is for English students studying in the Victorian Curriculum.
 Racism is an important theme comparison between the memoir ‘The Hate Race’ by Maxine Beneba Clarke and the film ‘Charlie’s Country’ by Rolf de Heer.

 Why Compare ‘The Hate Race’ and ‘Charlie’s Country’?